ambengers/laravel-query-filter/README.md

 /posts/1?load=comments,author
 ```

-## Including Soft Delete Constraints (3.1)
+## Including Soft Delete Constraints
-As of release 3.1, you can now include soft deleted constraits when requesting for eager loaded models using the pipe symbol.
+You can include soft deleted constraits when requesting for eager loaded models using the pipe symbol.
 ```php
 /posts/1?load=comments|withTrashed // comments will include soft deleted models /posts/1?load=comments|onlyTrashed // comments will include only soft deleted models
 ```

 ## Preventing Method Name Clash
-As of release 3.1, you can now customize the method name you call on your model to use the query filter.
+You can customize the method name you call on your model to use the query filter.
 Just update the value of the `method` key in the query_filter config file.
 ```php
 return [